-Parameter Requirement Definition Comments Reference MEOLUT BER Performance Suitable to provide BER of 5E-5 Achievable with a G/T of 4 dB/K Update MIP to correct BER discrepancy at Annex E. Antenna Polarisation RHCP and LHCP DASS will operate with RHCP downlinks, SAR/Galileo with LHCP downlinks and a decision for SAR/Glonass has not yet been finalised.
+Parameter Requirement Definition Comments Reference MEOLUT BER Performance Suitable to provide BER of 5E-5 Achievable with a G/T of 4 dB/K Update MIP to correct BER discrepancy at Annex E. Antenna Polarisation RHCP and LHCP DASS will operate with RHCP downlinks, SAR/Galileo with LHCP downlinks.
+SAR/Glonass will operate with LHCP downlinks.
 MEOLUT System Clock Accuracy UTC +/- 50 ns Time Tagging Accuracy Standard Deviation within 7 μ s Time tagging accuracy measured at MEOLUT processing threshold using a calibrated input signal fed directly into the MEOLUT.
 When processing C/S T.001 signals.
 Theoretical limit at threshold is 3 μ s.
 Frequency Measurement Accuracy Standard Deviation within 0.1 Hz Frequency measurement accuracy at MEOLUT processing threshold using a calibrated input signal fed directly into the MEOLUT.
 To facilitate the exchange of frequency measurements between MEOLUTs.
 Theoretical limit at threshold is 0.025 Hz.

-Processing Threshold 34.8 dB - Hz C/No measured at the demodulator.
+Parameter Requirement Definition Comments Reference Processing Threshold 34.8 dB - Hz C/No measured at the demodulator.
 C/No that supports a BER of 5E-5.

-Parameter Requirement Definition Comments Reference Beacon Modulations Supported As per C/S T.001 New modulations are being considered to enhance MEOSAR system performance.
+Beacon Modulations Supported As per C/S T.001 New modulations are being considered to enhance MEOSAR system performance.
 When and if accepted these will be included in C/S T.001.